jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   - **shooting club** means a voluntary association of people who— (a) act in accordance with a set of written rules; and (b) participate in, or intend to participate in, shooting activities on a regular basis
+  - **shooting event** , in relation to a temporary non-pistol shooting range, means an event that— (a) includes shooting activities; and
+    (b) lasts for not more than 4 days, with the first day being the day the event commences for participants (who are not event organisers or staff)
   - **shooting range** —
     (a) means a facility (whether indoor or outdoor), or a designated area of land, used by a shooting club or members of the public for the primary purpose of carrying out shooting activities; and
-    (b) includes any defence area (as that term is defined in section 2(1) of the Defence Act 1990) used by a shooting club.
+    (b) includes any defence area (as that term is defined in section 2(1) of the Defence Act 1990) used by a shooting club
+  - **temporary non-pistol shooting range** means a non-pistol shooting range that is set up temporarily for no more than 2 shooting events in any calendar year.

-**Shooting clubs**
+**Pistol shooting clubs**

-### 38B Shooting club must have certificate of approval
+### 38B Pistol shooting club must have certificate of approval
-(1) A shooting club that uses a shooting range for its shooting activities must hold a certificate of approval issued by the Commissioner.
+(1) A pistol shooting club must hold a certificate of approval issued by the Commissioner.
-(2) A pistol club that applies for a certificate of approval must be registered under the Incorporated Societies Act 1908.
-(3) A person commits an offence and is liable on conviction to a fine not exceeding $10,000 if the person, without reasonable excuse, establishes or continues to operate a shooting club without the club holding a certificate of approval.
+(2) A person commits an offence and is liable on conviction to a fine not exceeding $10,000 if the person, without reasonable excuse, establishes or operates a pistol shooting club without the club holding a certificate of approval.

-### 38C Shooting club must be incorporated society if ammunition or firearms sold on its behalf
+### 38C Pistol shooting club must be incorporated society
-(1) This section applies if ammunition or firearms are sold on behalf of a shooting club.
-(2) A shooting club to which this section applies may not hold a certificate of approval under section 38G unless it is registered under the Incorporated Societies Act 1908.
+A pistol shooting club may not hold a certificate of approval under section 38G unless the club is registered as an incorporated society under—
+  (a) the Incorporated Societies Act 1908; or
+  (b) the Incorporated Societies Act 2022.

-### 38D Application to have shooting club approved
+### 38D Application for certificate of approval in respect of pistol shooting club
-(1) An application for a certificate of approval must be made,— (a) if the shooting club is a body corporate, by a person who is authorised to make the application; or (b) if the shooting club is not a body corporate, by the club’s representative who is authorised by the club to make the application.
+(1) An application for a certificate of approval in respect of a pistol shooting club may be made only by a person who is authorised by the pistol shooting club to make the application on its behalf.
 (2) An application for approval must be made to the Commissioner in the manner prescribed by regulations made under this Act, and must—
   (a) be in a form approved by the Commissioner; and (b) be supported by any information and documents that are prescribed; and (c) be accompanied by the prescribed application fee (if any).

 ### 38E Commissioner may make inquiries and request further information
-On receipt of an application for approval made under section 38D, the Commissioner— (a) may make whatever inquiries the Commissioner considers necessary to determine whether the application should be granted; and
+On receipt of an application for approval, the Commissioner— (a) may make whatever inquiries the Commissioner considers necessary to determine whether the application should be granted; and
   (b) may request the applicant to provide any further information or documents that the Commissioner considers necessary to determine whether the application should be granted.

 ### 38F Decision on application for certificate of approval
-The Commissioner may grant an application for approval made under section 38D if the Commissioner is satisfied that the shooting club—
-  (a) will be using a certified shooting range for its shooting activities; and (b) has rules relating to the safe operation of firearms and promotes the safe possession and use of firearms; and (c) is appropriately administered; and
+The Commissioner may grant an application for approval if the Commissioner is satisfied that the pistol shooting club— (a) will be using a certified pistol shooting range for its shooting activities; and (b) has rules relating to the safe operation of firearms and promotes the safe possession and use of firearms; and (c) is appropriately administered; and
-  (d) is able to safely manage its shooting activities; and (e) has proper storage for any firearm or ammunition held at any of the club’s premises or at a shooting range used by the club.
+  (d) is able to safely manage its shooting activities; and (e) has proper storage for any firearm or ammunition held at any of the club’s premises or at a certified pistol shooting range used by the club.

 ### 38G Issue of certificate of approval
-(1) If the Commissioner grants an application for approval, the Commissioner must issue to the shooting club a certificate of approval.
+(1) If the Commissioner grants an application for approval, the Commissioner must issue to the pistol shooting club a certificate of approval.
 (2) A certificate of approval may be granted subject to any conditions that the Commissioner considers appropriate.

 ### 38H Duration of certificate of approval
-A certificate of approval granted to a shooting club continues until— (a) surrendered by the shooting club; or
+A certificate of approval granted to a pistol shooting club continues until— (a) surrendered by the pistol shooting club; or
   (b) cancelled by the Commissioner.

 ### 38I Cancellation of certificate of approval
-(1) The Commissioner must cancel a shooting club’s certificate of approval if the Commissioner is satisfied that— (a) the shooting club is not using a certified shooting range for its shooting activities; or (b) the shooting club is no longer carrying on its operations; or (c) the shooting club no longer meets the requirements in section 38C or 38F; or (d) the shooting club has failed to comply with an improvement notice issued under section 38V.
+(1) The Commissioner must cancel a pistol shooting club’s certificate of approval if the Commissioner is satisfied that— (a) the pistol shooting club is not using a certified pistol shooting range for its shooting activities; or (b) the pistol shooting club is no longer carrying on its operations; or (c) the pistol shooting club no longer meets the requirements in section 38C or 38F; or (d) the pistol shooting club has failed to comply with an improvement notice issued under section 38XL.
 (2) The Commissioner may cancel a shooting club’s certificate of approval if the Commissioner is satisfied that— (a) the shooting club has failed to comply with any conditions to which its certificate of approval is subject; or (b) the shooting club has failed to report any serious firearms-related safety incident; or (c) any activity of the shooting club has raised any reasonable concern about the safety of its members or the public.

-### 38J Club may have to reapply for certificate of approval
-(1) The Commissioner may require a shooting club to reapply for a certificate of approval if— (a) the club has amalgamated with another shooting club that has a different discipline; or (b) the club is an incorporated society that has ceased to be registered under the Incorporated Societies Act 1908 for at least 2 years.
-(2) Sections 38D to 38I apply to an application as if the application were an application for a certificate of approval.

-### 38K Annual reports
+### 38J Annual reports
-(1) A shooting club must, not later than 5 months after the end of its financial year, provide to the Commissioner an annual report on its operation.
+(1) A pistol shooting club must, not later than 2 months after the close of each financial year, provide to the Commissioner an annual report on its operations for that year.
-(2) The annual report must include the particulars prescribed in regulations made under this Act.
+(2) An annual report must include the particulars prescribed in regulations made under this Act.
+(3) In this section, financial year means a period of 12 months commencing on 1 July in each year and ending on 30 June in the following year.

+**Non-pistol shooting clubs**

+### 38K Non-pistol shooting club must be enrolled
+(1) A non-pistol shooting club must be enrolled.
+(2) A person commits an offence and is liable on conviction to a fine not exceeding $10,000 if the person, without reasonable excuse, establishes or operates a non-pistol shooting club without the club being enrolled.

 **Shooting ranges**

+### 38L Non-pistol shooting club must be incorporated society in certain circumstances
+(1) If firearms are sold to persons on behalf of a non-pistol shooting club, the club may not be enrolled under section 38O unless it is registered as an incorporated society under—
+  (a) the Incorporated Societies Act 1908; or
+  (b) the Incorporated Societies Act 2022.
+(2) If ammunition is sold to persons on behalf of a non-pistol shooting club, the club may not be enrolled under section 38O unless it is registered as an incorporated society under—
+  (a) the Incorporated Societies Act 1908; or
+  (b) the Incorporated Societies Act 2022.
+(3) However, subsection (2) does not apply if ammunition is sold to persons on behalf of the non-pistol shooting club for use on the day of sale at a club shooting activity and the ammunition is—
+  (a) used by the persons at the club shooting activity; or (b) stored on the premises of the club after the club shooting activity.

+### 38M Application for enrolment in respect of non-pistol shooting club
+(1) An application for enrolment in respect of a non-pistol shooting club must be made,— (a) if the non-pistol shooting club is a body corporate, by a person who is authorised to make the application; or (b) if the non-pistol shooting club is not a body corporate, by the club’s representative who is authorised by the club to make the application.
+(2) An application for enrolment must be made to the Commissioner in the manner prescribed by regulations made under this Act, and must—
+  (a) be in a form approved by the Commissioner; and (b) be supported by any information and documents that are prescribed; and (c) be accompanied by the prescribed application fee (if any).

+### 38N Commissioner may make inquiries and request further information
+On receipt of an application for enrolment from a non-pistol shooting club, the Commissioner may, for the purpose of determining whether the information provided is complete and correct,—
+  (a) make whatever inquiries the Commissioner considers necessary; and (b) request the applicant to provide any further information or documents.

+### 38O Confirmation of enrolment
+If the Commissioner is satisfied that an application is made in accordance with section 38M and that the information provided is complete and correct, the Commissioner must—
+  (a) place the name and details of the non-pistol shooting club on the roll of non-pistol shooting clubs; and (b) notify the non-pistol shooting club that it is enrolled and of the date of its enrolment.

+### 38P Commissioner to keep roll of non-pistol shooting clubs
+The Commissioner must establish and maintain a roll of non-pistol shooting clubs.

+### 38Q Cancellation of enrolment
+The Commissioner must cancel a non-pistol shooting club’s enrolment if— (a) the non-pistol shooting club requests the cancellation of its enrolment; or (b) the Commissioner is satisfied that the club is no longer carrying on its operations.

+**Pistol shooting ranges**

-### 38L Shooting ranges must be certified
+### 38R Pistol shooting ranges must be certified
-(1) A person may not operate a shooting range unless the shooting range is a certified shooting range.
+(1) A person may not operate a pistol shooting range unless the shooting range is a certified pistol shooting range.
 (2) A person commits an offence and is liable on conviction to a fine not exceeding $10,000 if the person, without reasonable excuse, contravenes subsection (1).

-### 38M Application to have shooting range certified
+### 38S Application for certification of pistol shooting range
-(1) An application for certification of a shooting range may be made,— (a) if the person who is proposing to operate the range is an individual, by that individual; or (b) if the person who is proposing to operate the range is a body corporate, by a person who is authorised to make the application; or
+(1) An application for certification of a pistol shooting range may be made,— (a) if the person who is proposing to operate the range is an individual, by that individual; or (b) if the person who is proposing to operate the range is a body corporate, by a person who is authorised to make the application; or
   (c) if the person who is proposing to operate the range is not an individual or a body corporate, by the person’s representative who is authorised by the person to make the application.